Your 50s are a pivotal decade. You are near enough to retirement to feel its hot breath on your neck, and that can be a good thing.

 7. Pay off debt aggressively

 Once you retire, interest payments on debt can eat up your limited income, making it difficult to pay off loan balances.
-Now, in your highest earning years, is the time to aggressively eliminate non-mortgage debt, from credit card balances to auto loans and other debts.
+So, now is the time to aggressively eliminate nonmortgage debt, from credit card balances to auto loans and other obligations.

 Don’t let pride stop you from getting help if you need it.
 You owe it to yourself and your family not to stick your head in the sand.
-If loan payments are feeling unmanageable, you may benefit from taking out a consolidation loan to lower your interest rates and help you focus on a single payment.
+Stop by our Solutions Center to search for assistance you can trust.

 8. Keep a portion of savings invested in growth

-The solution?
-Keep a good portion of your retirement savings invested in the stock market.
-Because retirement is a stage of life that can last 20 or 30 years, there’s time to recover if some of your investments lose value.
-Keeping 50 percent of investments in a U.S. stock index fund and 50 percent in a U.S. bond index fund is the advice given and practiced by Vanguard Group founder Jack Bogle.
+Consider keeping a good portion of your retirement savings invested in the stock market.
+Because retirement is a stage of life that can last 20 or 30 years, there should be time to recover if some of your investments lose value.

 If finances are the realm of just one spouse in your family, it’s time to correct that.
-Both members of a couple should understand their debts, savings, investments and plans so that the survivor can take over the financial reins if one should die or become disabled.
+Both members of a couple should understand their debts, savings, investments and plans so that the survivor can take over the financial reins if necessary.

 10. Consider dropping life insurance